-Join us for Compline every second Sunday of the month at 7 pm.
+Join us for the last Compline service of the season.

 O worship the Lord in the beauty of holiness. – Psalm 96: 9